NICTA/scoobi/README.md

 Illustrative example
 -------------------

-Note: there's a top level folder [examples](examples/) in scoobi which contain a number of self-contained tutorial-like examples, and a guide to building and deploying them.
-These make a better starting point for learning and using scoobi.
-However, for illustrative purposes, below is how a word count program could be written in Scoobi:
+Note: there's a top level folder [examples](examples/) which contain a number of self-contained tutorial-like examples, as well as a [guide](examples/README.md) to building and deploying them.
+This makes a better starting point for learning and using scoobi, however, for illustrative purposes below is a how a word count program could be written in Scoobi:

         import com.nicta.scoobi._